Where to Buy

 GBM Assessment (Score: 8.5/10)

 Beowulf is the greatest surviving work of Old English literature and the foundation of the English literary tradition.
 J.R.R.
-Tolkien's landmark 1936 essay transformed the study of the poem by arguing for its merit as a work of literary art rather than merely a historical document, and Seamus Heaney's acclaimed 1999 translation brought it to a vast modern readership.
+Tolkien's turning-point 1936 essay transformed the study of the poem by arguing for its merit as a work of literary art rather than merely a historical document, and Seamus Heaney's acclaimed 1999 translation brought it to a vast modern readership.

 Early Medieval Europe, c.
 750

-Charlemagne is about to unite Western Europe.
+Charlemagne's conquests reshape Western Europe.
 The Carolingian Renaissance revives Latin learning.
 Anglo-Saxon culture produces Beowulf.
 Vikings begin their raids.
 The Abbasid Caliphate presides over the Islamic Golden Age.
 Tang Dynasty China under the great poets represents the world's most sophisticated civilization.

 Awards & Adaptations